Update: did you know that there’s a new MacBook Air? Check out our full review of the MacBook Air 2018.

-For the longest time, the MacBook Air was in a weird place.
-It had the same design for years, and was stuck with a 5th-generation Intel Core processor – three generations behind the MacBook Pro and two behind the MacBook.
-However, even though it’s been replaced by the MacBook Air 2018, the MacBook Air 2015 is still the cheapest way to experience macOS Mojave running on a laptop.
+The MacBook Air was in a weird place for a while – it was stuck with the same design as the 2011 model, and featured 5th-generation Intel Core processors – several generations behind the MacBook Pro and MacBook.
+However, even though it’s been replaced, the MacBook Air 2017 is still the most affordable macOS Mojave laptop on the market.

 Price and availability

 While the model sent to us was a maxed out MacBook Air with the highest specs you could get at the time of its original writing, it currently comes in a wide range of different configurations.

-It still starts at the comparatively humble amount of $999 (£949, AU$1,499), but now you’re looking at a 1.8GHz Intel Core i5 processor, 8GB of RAM and 128GB of SSD space for that price.
-This means the MacBook Air is still the cheapest way to experience macOS on a laptop.
+The MacBook Air 2017 still starts at the relatively low price of $999 (£949, AU$1,499), but you’re looking at a 1.8GHz Intel Core i5 processor, 8GB of RAM and 128GB of SSD space for that price.
+This means the MacBook Air is still the most affordable way to get macOS on a laptop.

 If you want to beef the MacBook Air up, you can upgrade the processor to a 2.2GHz Intel Core i7 processor and a 512GB SSD for a pretty penny more.
 For that configuration, you’re looking at a price of $1,549 (£1,384, AU$2,339).

 That’s more than what the MacBook Pro starts out at for a frankly older set of components (the MacBook Air has a 5th-generation Intel Core processor as opposed to the MacBook Pro’s 8th-gen chip).
 Frankly, compared to most modern laptops, the MacBook Air is woefully out of date, but it may still be worth it for anyone that needs long battery life and a ton of storage.